 When you’re buying in New York City, one of the documents you will need to obtain is the certificate of occupancy, which is sometimes shortened to C of O, or sometimes just CO.
-This document identifies how a building can be used, for example, how the building is zoned for use—be it commercial or residential—and how many households can be accommodated at the address.
+It is the document that identifies how a building can be used, for example, whether it is zoned for commercial or residential use and how many households can be accommodated at the address.

 Read on for more about what you need to know about a certificate of occupancy.